About Disney Springs

-Electric Convenience Vehicles (ECVs), Electric Standing Vehicles (ESVs), wheelchairs and strollers are available for rent at the Guest Relations building in Disney Springs Marketplace.
+Electric Convenience Vehicles (ECVs), wheelchairs and strollers are available for rent at the Guest Relations building in Town Center.
 The ECV rental fee of $50 per day.
 The wheelchair rental fee is $12 per day.
 The fee to rent a stroller is $15 per day for a single-passenger stroller (double strollers are not available).
 All Disney Springs rentals include a $100 refundable credit card deposit is required per unit rented at the Disney Springs area.
-The rented unit must be returned to the original rental location to receive a credit card deposit refund.
+Return the rented unit to the original rental location to receive a credit card deposit refund.

 Automated Teller Machines (ATM) & Credit Cards

 Visa, American Express, Diners Club Card, Discover, JCB International, AND MasterCard are accepted at Disney Springs stores.
 Guests with charging privileges can also use their MagicBands.
-Traveler’s checks and cash are also accepted.
+Stores also accept traveler’s checks and cash.

-For guests staying at a Disney Resort hotel, purchases made at Disney Springs shops can be delivered to the Guest’s room prior to checkout.
+For guests staying at a Disney Resort hotel, purchases made at Disney Springs shops can be delivered to the guest’s room.
 Purchases made at Disney Springs shops can also be shipped home via UPS or FedEx.

-Valet parking at Disney Springs sees prices starting at $10 for the first 2 hours.
-The maximum cost for valet parking is $20 for 3 or more hours.
+Valet parking at Disney Springs sees prices starting at $10 for the first 2 hours, while the cost caps at $20 for 3 or more hours.
 Please note: Payment will be collected at time of pick-up; gratuity is not included in the cost.
 Valet parking is available in front of Cirque du Soleil on Disney’s West Side.

 Bus Transportation, Driving & Parking

 For Park Guests choosing to drive to Disney Springs, complimentary self-parking is also available.
-With the current construction taking place, a few of the former parking lots have been closed.
 The current parking details are:

 Parking and Pathway Developments

-The first parking garage, The West Garage, has opened at Downtown Disney.
-This garage is located on the West Side and features five stories with approximately 4,000 spaces.
+The two parking garages are open at Disney Springs.
+These five story garages feature approximately 4,000 spaces.
 In addition, above each space are lights which indicate if a spot is full or not.
-(Green means the space is available to park in, red means the spot is full.
-Also, there are some spots with a blue light which indicates that it is a handicapped spot.)
-The garage will remain complimentary for guests to utilize.
+(Green means available space, red means full.
+Also, the blue light indicates a handicapped spot.)
+The garages will remain complimentary for guests to utilize.